fieldtrip/website/workshop/paris2019.md

 ## Tutorial preparation

-For the actual course, we will bring the required data and FieldTrip software on a set of flash drives, to ensure that everybody will be up-and-running relatively quickly.
-If you are doing these tutorials outside the course you should read on to get information about the FieldTrip software requirements, and where you can get the data.
+For the actual course, we will bring the required data and FieldTrip software on a set of USB flash drives, to ensure that everybody will be up-and-running relatively quickly.
+If you are doing these tutorials outside the course, you should read on to get information about the FieldTrip software requirements and where you can get the data.

 ### Ensure that you have a recent version of FieldTrip on your computer